 The History of Bingo makes for an intriguing read.
-It seems we have to thank the Romans initially, and then Italians for Bingo as we know it today.
+However, it seems we have to thank the Romans initially and then the Italians for Bingo as we know it today.

-Both land based bingo plus online bingo, derive from Italy’s Lottery, Lo Giuoco del Lotto D’Italia, started in the 16th Century and still going strong today.
+Land-based Bingo and Online Bingo derive from Italy’s Lottery, Lo Giuoco del Lotto D’Italia, which started in the 16th Century and is still active today.

 Interesting Bingo Articles

 Bingo made its way around Europe, with the French Aristocracy adding a bit of their own “Jeune Ce Que” in the 18th Century by adding playing cards and tokens and the reading-out or ‘calling’, as we know it today, bingo numbers.

 The Germans Do Bingo Too – Medieval Bingo Getting Organised

 By the 19th Century, the practical Germans had developed different forms of Bingo for educational purposes.
 The aim was to aid children in spelling, multiplication, animal names and history.

 So the Online Bingo games you’re playing today have had a long and diverse history.
 It has been around for five centuries, being both a leisure activity and stimulating those tiny grey cells.